jwatney/StructureMap.WebForms/README.md

           scan.TheCallingAssembly(); // Or whatever assembly has your controls. scan.With(new AspNetControlConvention()); // Registers those controls with the container.
         });

+        // Add the lifecycle policy so unregistered controls created by the container are always unique. c.Policies.Add(new AspNetControlLifecyclePolicy());

         // Do more configuration.
       });